mariozan/TestDemandInc/README.md

 ## How to run

 - Clone the project
-- Create the .nv file and config your local enviroment data
+- Create the .env file and config your local enviroment data

 ## Run the following commands